DecentricCorp/Lightrail-API-Docs/use-cases/account-credits.md

 }
 ```

-The response object to these calls will be a new `transaction` object with its own `transactionId`.
-The original pending `transactionId` is included as `metadata` in the response object:
+The response object from these calls will be a new `transaction` object with its own `transactionId`.
+The original pending `transactionId` is included as `metadata` in the response object, for the record:

 ```json
 {